Start the debugger session

-Starting a debugger session is very similar to the program in normal mode.
+Starting a debugger session is very similar to running the program in normal mode.
 The debugger is attached behind the scenes, so you don't have to configure anything specific to start a debugger session.
 If you are able to run your program from GoLand, you will also be able to debug it using the same configuration.

-Each time you debug a program, the debugger session is based on some run/debug configuration.
+Each time you debug a program, the debugger session is based on a run/debug configuration.
 Thus, you can configure GoLand to use any parameters and perform any actions before the program is launched.
 For example, the configuration can build the application every time you start a debugger session or use the previously compiled code.

 If you don't have a run/debug configuration, and your program doesn't require you to have one, click the Run icon in the gutter near the class with the

 main()method and select Debug.
 This will create a temporary run/debug configuration for you.
 After that, you can customize and save this temporary configuration if needed.
 This is the quickest way to debug your program from an entry point that has not been defined yet.

 If you already have a run/debug configuration, and it is currently selected in the run/debug configurations list, press Shift+F9.